rs/node-netmask/README.md

 Netmask
 =======

-The Netmask class parses and understands IPv4 CIDR blocks so they can be explorered and compared.
+The Netmask class parses and understands IPv4 CIDR blocks so they can be explored and compared.
 This module is highly inspired by Perl [Net::Netmask](http://search.cpan.org/dist/Net-Netmask/) module.

 Synopsis
 --------